Vidmaster/csci8530/README.md

 ## General progress updates
 March 23-31: Busy due to work and other coursework early in the month.
 Completed LED grid tests and hardware setup.
 Wrote some code to do more interesting hardware tests.
 Initial research on spectrum analysis, FFTs, signal processing, and other related concepts.

 April 1-2: Implemented test code to play an audio file and spit out a small spectrum.
 Neat!
 Also began work on report and presentation.

+April 8: Bugfixes and misguided fixes that just made things worse oh no. This was a lifesaver: https://nealvs.wordpress.com/2017/08/11/java-sound-on-a-raspberry-pi-with-openjdk/.

 ## Helpful and/or Cool Resources
 * https://0110.be/releases/TarsosDSP/TarsosDSP-latest/TarsosDSP-latest-Documentation/